 Students must complete their program of study within 1.5 (150%) times the normal length of a program of study.
 This includes all credit hours attempted whether they are completed or passed and includes accepted transfer credit.
-For example, if a program of study is 36 credit hours, the maximum timeframe to complete the program and receive financial aid is 54 attempted credit hours (36 X

-1.5 = 54).
+If courses have been retaken, or if two or more courses satisfy the same requirement in the program of study, only the credit from highest grade will be counted in the calculation.
+For example, if a program of study is 36 credit hours, the maximum timeframe to complete the program and receive financial aid is 54 attempted credit hours (36 X 1.5 = 54).
 The maximum timeframe will vary depending upon the length of the program of study.
 Students required to enroll in Learning Support courses may receive federal aid for up to a maximum of 30 attempted semester credits of Learning Support courses.